FoxOkami/SnakeEscape/replit.md

 - `npm run db:push`: Apply database schema changes

 ## Changelog
 - July 16, 2025.
+Added START and END labels to Level 4 grid squares (3,0) and (6,7) respectively
+- July 16, 2025.
 Added custom graphics system to pattern tiles with graphics at (3,0) neon green and (6,7) magenta with flipped line direction
 - July 16, 2025.
 Updated Level 4 to use centered 8x8 tile grid (60x60 pixel tiles)
 - July 16, 2025.
 Added Level 4 "Simple Escape" - basic level with only player, key, and exit door (no snakes, puzzles, or inner walls)